Is Tapioca Good For You?

 Several health conditions may hither individuals to gain weight, including cancer and cystic fibrosis.
 Some athletes may be trying to pack on "healthy" weight without increasing processed, energy-dense foods.

 Since tapioca is naturally calorically dense on its own, its use can enhance overall total calories without added oils and sugars.
 Besides, a half-cup contains about 14 percent of daily caloric needs based on a 2,000 calorie per day diet!

 While tapioca does prove benefit, health experts warn its use.

 With weight loss and management in mind, it is important to stay mindful of servings and portions consumed.
-Those managing blood sugars should also limit its intake related to its high carb content.
+Those managing blood sugars should also limit their intake related to its high carb content.

 The starch also falls nutritionally short to similar sources such as wheat flour.
 However, it is an excellent gluten-free diet alternative.
 Combining it with coconut, almond, and other gluten-free flours can help boost the nutritional value.